-For palo de rosa, we considered whether the threats are geographically concentrated in any portion of the species' range at a biologically meaningful scale in the context of its small natural range.
-We examined the following threats: Habitat destruction, fragmentation, and modification; invasive species; hurricanes; and the effects of climate change, including cumulative effects.
-We have identified that habitat destruction and modification is threatening known populations in three of the five areas along the southern coast of Puerto Rico and eight of nine populations along the northern coast of Puerto Rico, particularly on privately owned lands throughout the range of the species.
+For the palo de rosa, we considered whether the threats are geographically concentrated in any portion of the species' range at a biologically meaningful scale in the context of its small natural range or if the status of the species differs in a portion of the range due to other factors.
+We examined the following threats: habitat destruction, fragmentation, and modification; invasive species; hurricanes; and the effects of climate change, including cumulative effects.
+We have identified habitat destruction and modification as threatening known populations in three of the five areas along the southern coast of Puerto Rico and eight of nine populations along the northern coast of

+Puerto Rico, particularly on privately owned lands throughout the range of the species.
 In addition, habitat destruction and modification are occurring within the species' range in Hispaniola.
-Habitat encroachment by invasive plant species and habitat fragmentation caused by harvesting of timber for fence posts and maintaining rights-of-way are also considered to be further stressors to the viability of palo de rosa across the species' range.
-Changes in climatic conditions are expected to result in more intense hurricanes and extended periods of drought under RCPs 4.5 and 8.5, but the effect of these changes on palo de rosa is unknown.
-The expected changes in climatic conditions will affect all populations of palo de rosa uniformly across the range of the species.
+Habitat encroachment by invasive plant species and habitat fragmentation caused by harvesting of timber for fence posts and maintaining rights-of-way are also considered to be further stressors to the viability of the palo de rosa across its range.
+Changes in climatic conditions are expected to result in more intense hurricanes and extended periods of drought under RCPs 4.5 and 8.5, but the effect of these changes on the palo de rosa is unknown.
+The expected changes in climatic conditions will affect all palo de rosa populations uniformly across the range of the species.
 Lastly, palo de rosa populations across the range experience low recruitment rates, slow growth, and limited dispersal.

-We found no concentration of threats in any portion of palo de rosa's range at a biologically meaningful scale.
+Overall, the threats to palo de rosa viability affect the species similarly across the range of the species.
+We found no concentration of threats and no other factors in any portion of the palo de rosa's range at a biologically meaningful scale that place the palo de rosa in that geographic area in danger of extinction.
 Thus, there are no portions of the species' range where the species has a different status from its rangewide status.
-Therefore, no portion of the species' range provides a basis for determining that the species is in danger of extinction in a significant portion of its range, and we determine that the species is likely to become endangered within the foreseeable future throughout all of its range.
+Therefore, no portion of the species' range provides a basis for determining that the species is in danger of extinction in a significant portion of its range; however, we determine that the species is likely to become endangered within the foreseeable future throughout all of its range.
 This is consistent with the courts' holdings in Desert Survivors v.
-Department of the Interior, No. 16cv-01165-JCS, 2018 WL 4053447 (N.D.
+Department of the Interior, No. 16-cv-01165-JCS, 2018 WL 4053447 (N.D.
 Cal.
 Aug.
 24, 2018), and Center for Biological Diversity v.
 Jewell, 248 F. Supp.
-3d, 946, 959 (D. Ariz.
+3d 946, 959 (D. Ariz.
 2017).